jrubes/PIA-Tunnel/ReadMe.txt

 14) Switch to your "Internet VM" now and give it a try.
 All traffic should be forwarded thorugh the VPN tunnel. traceroute -n google.com

+* Client VMs
+	You may use the build in DHCP server or assign your own IPs to your client VMs.
+The PIA Tunnel VM is configured to use 192.168.10.0 on the second network adapter with a DHCP range of .101 to .151
+		* The VM forwards the remote tunnel port only to the .101 IP!

+	I use a dedicate VM for downloading on my network so I configure dhcpd to use a static assignment for .101.
+See the bottom of /etc/dhcp/dhcpd.conf for details.
+	Restart your dhcp server with the following command after you change the config file. service isc-dhcp-server restart

+* Advanced Tips and Tricks
+	* add "/pia/pia-start <SomeLocation>" to /etc/rc.local to have the VM create a tunnel when booting.
+	  The IP and port will be printed on the console or use "pia-status" if you use remote access.